namtran6701/Azure-Fundamentals/README.md

 3. Use minimum required permissions
 4. Store sensitive credentials in Azure Key Vault in production

+## Service Principal Best Practices

+We can use the same service principal (same client ID, client secret, and tenant ID) for accessing multiple Azure Servies.
+The differences lies in teh permission/policies you grant to that service principal

+The best practces are:

+1. Create one service principal for your application
+2. Grant the minimum required permissions for each sergie it needs to access
+3. Use teh same credentials to authenticate, but different services will check their own access policies.

 ## Required RBAC Roles

 For Microsoft Entra ID authentication, ensure your service principal has:
 - `Storage Blob Data Reader` role (minimum for reading blobs)
 - `Reader` role (for container operations)
+- `Key Vault Administrator` role (for accessing Key Vault)

 ## License